yafeng/SpliceVista/Readme.txt

 X(relative intensity)=intensity of X/mean of intensity of sample1 and sample2,
 usually used when sample1 and sample2 are two replicates in  control sample.
 X=1,2,3…

-Step3: merge PSMs for same peptide sequence into one, calculate the mean of relative intensity and standard deviation of PSMs Then for each peptide, calculate the mean of all PSMs' relative intensity and the standard deviation.
+Step3: group PSMs into peptides, calculate the mean of relative intensity and standard deviation of PSMs Then for each peptide, calculate the mean of all PSMs' relative intensity and the standard deviation.

 Command: Python mergepsm.py heavy
 output: heavy_pepdata.txt

-use the same prefix in previous step to group PSMs into peptides, intensity of peptide is the mean of all the peptides PSM's relative intensity, standard deviation is calculated.
+use the same prefix in previous step to group PSMs into peptides, relative intensity of peptide is the mean of all the peptides PSM's relative intensity, standard deviation is calculated.
 Before clusterpeptide.py is used, all peptides will be assigned to cluster 0.

 Step4: Download data from EVDB and GenBank - download.py
 The script in this step retrieves splice variants in EVDB by gene symbol and the translated sequences of these splice variants in GenBank.

-Command: Python download.py heavy
+Command: Python download.py --prefix heavy --organism 9606 --email your_email_address
+Currently, nine species below are available to choose to search splice variant in EVDB.
+        organism="3702">A. thaliana

+	organism="9913">B. taurus

+	organism="6239">C. elegans

+	organism="7227">D. melanogaster

+	organism="7955">D. rerio

+	organism="9606">H. sapiens (default)

+	organism="10090">M. musculus

+	organism="39947">O. sativa

+	organism="10116">R. norvegicus

-use the same prefix in previous step to download splice variant information from database (you will asked to type in a valid email in order to access NCBI database)
+use the same prefix in previous step and provide a valid email address to access NCBI GenBank.
-Output: splicingvar.txt, subexon.txt, varseq.fa, gene_notfound.txt, var_notfound.txt.
+Output: splicingvar.txt, subexon.txt, varseq.fa, gene_notfound.txt.
+Note: DO NOT download splice variants for different species under the same directory, or files will be overwritten.
+In SpliceView Package, splicingvar.txt, subexon.txt, varseq.fa are already downloaded for human species.

 The output files splicingvar.txt and subexon.txt contain exon composition of each variant, both genomic and transcript coordinates.
 The gene_notfound.txt file contains gene symbol which is not found in the splicing variants database.
-The var_notfound.txt file contains mRNA accession id of splice variants that is not found in GenBank.
+Occasionally, some variants are not downloaded successfully (will be printed on the terminal) due to certain HTTP Error, normally it will be downloaded if you just run this step again.

-Tip: if you have multiple sample files in one project, it is better to put all the files under one directory named by the project and use different sample names for each file.
+Tips: If you have multiple sample files in one project, it is better to put all the files under one directory named by the project and use different sample names for each file.
 Because usually there is a overlap of identified proteins among different samples, the script download.py first check if the splice variants of identified protein and the variant sequences have been downloaded so that it avoids downloading the data for same proteins multiple times.
 This step will take a while depending the number of new splice variant to be downloaded from the database.

-Step5: clusterpeptide.py
+Step5 (optional): clusterpeptide.py
 This step mimics the PQPQ algorithm but much simplified.
 It only does the peptide clustering which groups peptides based on their relative intensity pattern over samples, each peptide will be assigned a number to indicate which cluster it belongs.
 If one protein has only one unique peptide, then this peptide will get a cluster '0'  instead.
 Command: python clusterpeptide.py --i heavy_pepdata.txt --o heavy_pepcluster.txt --metric euclidean --d 0.4
 The --i argument should be the output from step4 (heavy_pepdata.txt), --o argument is the name of output file.
 There are some other options to use.
 --metric defines the way to calculate the distance, "correlation" is the default.
 Other options such as "euclidean" , "cosine" are also available.
 For all available option, check on website http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html?highlight=distance.pdist#scipy.spatial.distance.pdist
 --method defines the way of calculating the distance between the newly formed clusters.
 Available options is "single","complete","average","weighted". "average" is the default.
 --d set the distance cutoff for generating a new cluster.
-Default value is 0.4.
+Default is 0.4.

 Step6: Map peptides to its transcriptional position - mapping.py
 The script in this step maps identified peptides to its transcriptional positions.